 This may be a side effect of radiation therapy.
 Follow these tips for relief.

 Ask your doctor or nurse what kind of lotion you can use to moisturize and soothe your skin.
-Don’t use any lotion, soap, deodorant, sunblock, cologne, cosmetics, or powder on your skin within two hours after radiation treatment because they may cause irritation.
+Don’t use any lotion, soap, deodorant, sunblock, cologne, cosmetics, or powder on your skin within 2 hours after radiation treatment because they may cause irritation.